benchhub/benchhub/doc/milestones/v0.0.4-register-user/README.md

 Description

-Register a owner (user/organization).
+Register an owner (user/organization).
 It does not need to be associated with a benchhub user. e.g. even if based on github API current user is does not own specific organization, they can still create that git owner.

 Components